 One of the first things to consider is to express who you are in your writing.
-Show scholarship providers why you deserve this scholarship by painting them a picture of who you are in your essay.
-If you’re applying for an art-related scholarship, explain how you became interested in art, why you plan to pursue it, and share your artistic goals.
-Even if you’re not a master of art, you can express your passion for art and your interest in continued education.
+Show scholarship providers why you deserve this scholarship by painting them a picture of who you are and what drives you.
+But remember to keep it related to the scholarship.
+For example:

 Share what you plan to do with the scholarship award

-How should I structure “Why I Deserve It” scholarship essay? + Examples!
+Examples of “Why I Deserve It” scholarship essays

 In general, there are three ways we’ve seen Going Merry students successfully tackle this essay.

 1. Treat it like a résumé, in paragraph form.

 Since it’s asking you to brag about your strengths, some essay answers simply describe the applicant’s multiple accomplishments (either in chronological order, or grouped by interest/category – like academics, sports, research, student clubs).
 This is a particularly good strategy if the scholarship application doesn’t ask for a résumé or list of extracurricular activities.
 In that case, this essay is your opportunity to discuss those.